Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 GNSS data from the following sources into the :code:`gnss_lib_py`'s unifying :code:`Measurement` class:

-    * rinex
-    * nmea
-    * sp3
     * `2021 Google Android Derived Dataset <https://www.kaggle.com/c/google-smartphone-decimeter-challenge>`__

 The following algorithms are implemented in the :code:`algorithms` directory and work by passing in a :code:`Measurement` class.

     * Weighted Least Squares
-    * Extended Kalman Filter using only GNSS measurements
     * Calculating pseudorange residuals

 The following data visualization tools are available in the